Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/compare.md

     ('order-item-subrequest 2822 "Ninja costume" 3)

 __make-added-compare-result-element-procedure__
-Procedure invoked with every current element that was not matched.
+A procedure invoked with every current element that was not matched.

     ('order-item-subrequest 6027 "Baseball hat" 2)

-Has to return an element representing the addition.
+It has to return an element representing the addition.

     ('start-item-production-request 6027 2)

 __make-changed-compare-result-element-procedure__
-Procedure invoked with every pair of matched elements that have changed.
+A procedure invoked with every pair of matched elements that have changed.

     ('order-item-row 1005 "Chocolate bar" 5)
     ('order-item-subrequest 1005 "Chocolate bar" 25)

-Has to return an element representing the modification.
+It has to return an element representing the modification.

     ('alter-item-production-request 1005 +20)

 __make-unchanged-compare-result-element-procedure__
-Procedure invoked with every pair of matched elements that have not changed.
+A procedure invoked with every pair of matched elements that have not changed.

     ('order-item-row 2822 "Ninja costume" 3)
     ('order-item-subrequest 2822 "Ninja costume" 3)

-Has to return an element representing the non modification.
+It has to return an element representing the non modification.
 This would be #f in this example.

 __make-deleted-compare-result-element-procedure__
-Procedure invoked with every unmatched original elements.
+A procedure invoked with every unmatched original elements.

     ('order-item-row 6001 "Soccer ball" 1)

-Has to return an element representing the element deletion.
+It has to return an element representing the element deletion.

     (stop-item-production-request 6001 1)

 __result__
+A compare results composed of the lists of added,
+changed, unchanged and deleted elements.

     (make-compare-results
       (list